tiongleslie/DSCNN_OCLBCP/README.md

 Please cite us if you are using our model or dataset in your research work: <br />

-  [1] Leslie Ching Ow Tiong, Andrew Beng Jin Teoh and Yunli Lee, “Periocular Recognition in the Wild: Implementation of RGB-OCLBCP Dual-Stream CNN”, Appl.
-Sci., 2019, 9(13), (see [link](https://doi.org/10.3390/app9132709)).
+  [1] Leslie Ching Ow Tiong, Andrew Beng Jin Teoh and Yunli Lee, “Periocular Recognition in the Wild: Implementation of RGB-OCLBCP Dual-Stream CNN”, *Appl.
+Sci.*, 2019, 9(13), (see [link](https://doi.org/10.3390/app9132709)).